Creative Community

 Charles Bruffy

-WomenSing Advisory Board member Charles Bruffy is a nationally prominent choral conductor who has garnered high praise for his ensembles’ live performances and recordings.
-The Grammy-winning Bruffy is currently conductor of the Kansas City Chorale and the Phoenix Chorale, among others.
+WomenSing Advisory Board Member Charles Bruffy (2009 – present) is a nationally prominent choral conductor who has garnered high praise for his ensembles’ live performances and recordings.
+The Grammy-winning Bruffy is Artistic Director with the Kansas City Chorale, the Phoenix Chorale, and the Kansas City Symphony Chorus as well as Music Director at Rolling Hills Church.
 He is a sought-after choral clinician, has extensive experience with commissioning new works and premieres, and supervises the publishing of a choral music series.

 Martin Benvenuto